-In some ways it’s getting harder than ever in 2020 to figure out what the best Irish charities to donate to are.
+It’s not always easy to figure out what the best Irish charities to donate to are.
 Especially if you’re looking to make a charity donation online quickly.
 Sure there are a couple of newspaper articles about charity spending and even an online post or two.
 There’s even a pretty exhaustive (and exhausting) check list published by some charities themselves.
 But unfortunately these resources often aren’t that up to date or useful in practice.
 And since the shutting down of the Benefacts website there simply aren’t many options for independent lists of Irish charities.

 So in this blog post I’m going to give you a quick step-by-step guide about how to pick the best Irish charity to donate to based on your own interests and values.